What is "Error Code : EBRX1:6X76D"?

 |Malware Removal (Windows)||

 Some more examples of other similar scam websites are "Error MS-77X1", "Covid19 Warning Alert" and "Your Computer Has Been Locked".
-What most of them have in common is that they are used with a purpose to extract money from unsuspecting visitors by deceiving them into paying for unnecessary technical support (and/or software).
-However, scammers behind such pages may try to trick users into installing some Remote Administration software that would allow them to control computers remotely, too.
-It is worthwhile to mention that users download and/or install PUAs that often are responsible for opening such untrustworthy pages unknowingly.
+Most are used to extort money from unsuspecting visitors by deceiving them into paying for unnecessary technical support (and/or software).

 How did potentially unwanted applications install on my computer?